oduerr/dl_tutorial/README.md

 # Tutorials for deep learning.

 In this place I like to collect tutorials for deep learning.
-Currently I have done a tutorial for the great lasagne Framework.
+Currently I have done a tutorial for the great lasagne framework.
 See [lasagne](lasagne)